fyngyrz/NWS-Temperature/README.md

 obvious, like, "enter your zip code here." :\)

 The default is to output in degrees Fahrenheit.
-If you want degrees Celsius set `mode = 0` at the top of the python source code.
+If you want degrees Celsius, Kelvin, Rankine or Réaumur, set `mode` at the top of the python source code.
 But be sure to read the following:

 ## Why Fahrenheit is For People